engineforce/ImmutableAssign/README.md

     context?: TContext,
     obj?: TObj): TObj;                                  // POJO object to be getting the property from, it will not be modified.

-// In ES6, you cannot set property on imported module directly, because they are default
+// In ES6, you cannot set any property on imported modules directly, because they default
-// to readonly, in this case you need to use this method. iassign.setOption(option: IIassignOption): void;
+// to readonly, in this case, you need to use this method. iassign.setOption(option: IIassignOption): void;

-// Options, can be applied globally or individually interface IIassignOption {
+// Options: can be applied globally or individually interface IIassignOption {
     freeze?: boolean;              // Deep freeze both input and output freezeInput?: boolean;         // Deep freeze input